 Surplus campaign funds – those contributions given for an election that remain after the election and that are not needed to pay obligations from the election campaign – may only be disposed of in one or more of the ways permitted by law.
 The options are:

 - Returned to contributors, so long as the amount returned to a donor does not exceed the aggregate amount contributed.
 Refunds of contributions made by the candidate to his or her own campaign are subject to restriction.
-See Candidate Loan Repayments on the next page.
+See Candidate Loan Repayments.

 - Transferred without limit to a political party or legislative caucus committee;

 - Held for use in a future campaign for election 1) to the same office last sought, or 2) to a different office, if the campaign obtains written permission from the contributors of the surplus to use their contributions to seek this different office.

 - Transferred to the candidate's personal account as payment for earnings lost as a result of campaigning, so long as the lost earnings can be documented, the payment does not exceed what the candidate would have otherwise earned, and all payments are properly recorded and reported.

 - Donated to a charitable organization registered as required by law with the Secretary of State's Office.